 Passaic is a larger medium-sized city located in the state of New Jersey.
 With a population of 71,085 people and 14 constituent neighborhoods, Passaic is the 12th largest community in New Jersey.

-Passaic is a blue-collar town, with 41.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Passaic is a city of service providers, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Passaic who work in office and administrative support (10.46%), maintenance occupations (7.40%), and sales jobs (7.34%).
+When you are in Passaic, you'll notice that it is more blue-collar than most other communities in America.
+43.28% of Passaic’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Passaic is a city of transportation and shipping workers, service providers, and sales and office workers.
+There are especially a lot of people living in Passaic who work in office and administrative support (11.35%), sales jobs (7.59%), and food service (6.47%).

-The citizens of Passaic are slightly less educated than the national average of 21.84% for the average city or town: 14.26% of adults in Passaic have a bachelor's degree or advanced degree
+The percentage of adults in Passaic with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.34% of adults in Passaic have a bachelor's degree or advanced degree.

 Passaic is an extremely ethnically-diverse city.
 The people who call Passaic home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Passaic, accounting for 71.68% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Passaic, accounting for 71.74% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Passaic residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Passaic include German, Italian, Irish, and Russian.
+Important ancestries of people in Passaic include Italian, German, Russian, and Irish.

 The most common language spoken in Passaic is Spanish.
 Other important languages spoken here include English and Gujarathi.